-In this report, we present the preliminary results of the monitoring network related to one of the landscape management practices considered in this project, that is, the promotion of mountain agriculture by means of vineyards (few crops can grow and produce in these conditions and only the vineyard offers a high added value; besides, this also an adaptation measure vineyard to increasing temperatures).
-Adaptation measures consist both in the conversion of scrubs into vineyards and in the adaptation of agricultural practices to climate change conditions in long-established vineyards, with the purpose of improving the restrictive environmental conditions for agriculture in the mid-altitude Mediterranean mountains.
-Specifically, the adaptation agricultural practices tested are: use of spontaneous cover crops vs. conventional soil management (tilling, herbicides, mechanical weed removal), use of terraces vs. hillslope cultivation, and vase formation vs. trellising.
+In this report, we present the preliminary results of the monitoring network related to one of the landscape management practices considered in this project, that is, the promotion of mountain agriculture by means of vineyards (few crops can grow and produce in these conditions and only the vineyard offers a high added value; besides, this could be also considered as an adaptation measure to grow grapevine under global warm scenario).
+Adaptation measures consist both in the conversion of scrubs into vineyards and in the adaptation of agricultural practices to climate change conditions in long-established vineyards, with the purpose of improving the restrictive environmental conditions for agricultural practices tested are: use of spontaneous cover crops vs. conventional soil management (tilling, herbicides, mechanical weed removal), use of terraces vs. hillslope cultivation, and vase formation vs. trellis.
 Most of these adaptation measures were already present in the pilot sites: the specific sites were selected together with local stakeholders according to their own interests.